 When the rain is unforgiving and the wind raging sideways, the goal is to get to Destination A and back to the car before umbrella and spirit go to pieces.
-Yet, on this torrential afternoon, I did stop, turn and go back to stare at a painting in the window of the Bau-xi Gallery.
+Yet, on this torrential afternoon, we did stop, turn and go back to stare at a painting in the window of the Bau-xi Gallery.

 Featured was a clunky black typewriter, much like the Underwoods that clacked into the night in Dad’s den.
 A muddle of thought blew up from the ribbon while hard-working ink leaked down from the cage.